 a plan for improvements with measurable objectives and targets in light of the findings of the earlier sections (this is then followed up in next year’s report);

-comments and recommendations from the Faculty/School/AVA Board; and
+comments and recommendations from the Faculty Board; and

-response of the programme to the comments and recommendations from the Faculty/School/AVA Board.
+response of the programme to the comments and recommendations from the Faculty Board.

-The Faculty/School/AVA Board will discuss the individual QA Reports received and consider the Comprehensive Report on Ug and TPg programmes prepared by the Dean/Director of AVA as well as the Dean’s Three-year Rolling Plan on TPg programmes for scrutiny of the QAC.
+The Faculty Boards will discuss the individual QA Reports received and consider the Comprehensive Report on Ug and TPg programmes prepared by the Dean/Director of AVA for scrutiny of the QAC.
 Consistent with this, the QA Reports and the Dean's Three-year Rolling Plans of RPg programmes will be submitted to RPSC and RC for scrutiny.

 Annual Report of Sub-degree Providing Units (SDPUs)

-All SDPUs are required to make regular submission of their Annual Reports to the Quality Assurance Sub-Committee on Sub-degree Programmes (QASC) to report on the major decisions and quality assurance issues of Sub-degree (SD) Programmes and their strategic plans for programme development.
+All SDPUs are required to make regular submission of their Annual Reports to the Quality Assurance Sub-Committee on Sub-degree Programmes (QF Level 4) (QASC (QF Level 4)) and QASC (QF Levels 1-3) to report on the major decisions and quality assurance issues of Sub-degree (SD) Programmes and their strategic plans for programme development.
 The time for submission of the Annual Reports is set at September/October of each year for the report of the immediate past academic year.

-Upon deliberation of the Annual Reports, the QASC will prepare a Summary Report on SD Programmes for submission to the Quality Assurance Committee (QAC) and Senate for general oversight of the quality and performance of the SDPUs.
+Upon deliberation of the Annual Reports, the two QASCs will prepare their respective Summary Reports on SD Programmes for submission to the Quality Assurance Committee (QAC) and Senate for general oversight of the quality and performance of the SDPUs.

 Annual Submission of Programme Documents of taught/research programmes

-All programme teams are required to update their programme documents (undergraduate and sub-degree/taught postgraduate/research postgraduate) to incorporate all revisions to the curriculum structure and course syllabi for implementation in the ensuing academic year and submit the documentation to the Academic Registry (AR)/Graduate School (GS) via the Faculty/School/Academy of Visual Arts (AVA).
-The annual updating of programme documents is an important process for the University to monitor the quality of programme implementation and management at Faculty/School and Department/Programme levels.
+All programme teams are required to update their programme documents (undergraduate and sub-degree/taught postgraduate/research postgraduate) to incorporate all revisions to the curriculum structure and course syllabi for implementation in the ensuing academic year and submit the documentation to the Academic Registry (AR)/Graduate School (GS) via the Faculties.
+The annual updating of programme documents is an important process for the University to monitor the quality of programme implementation and management at Faculty and Department/Programme levels.
 The information collected in the programme documents will be used by the University to answer external queries on academic programmes and related quality assurance arrangements.

 Annual Reporting of Planned Student Intake (Self-financed (SF) programmes)